OPINION OF ADVOCATE GENERAL

 C – The proceedings before the Court

-15. The United Kingdom, by application of 31 May 2012, received at the Court 4 June 2012, brought an action against the Council of the European Union and the European Parliament under Article 263 TFEU, asking the Court to annul Article 28 of Regulation No 236/2012 and order the defendant to pay the costs of the application.
+15. The United Kingdom, by application of 31 May 2012, received at the Court 4 June 2012, brought an action against the European Parliament and the Council of the European Union under Article 263 TFEU, asking the Court to annul Article 28 of Regulation No 236/2012 and order the defendant to pay the costs of the application.

-16. The Council of the European Union and the European Parliament contend that the Court should dismiss the application in its entirety on substantive grounds and order the United Kingdom to pay the costs.
+16. The European Parliament and the Council of the European Union contend that the Court should dismiss the application in its entirety on substantive grounds and order the United Kingdom to pay the costs.

 17. The European Commission, and the Kingdom of Spain, the Republic of France, and the Republic of Italy have intervened in support of the Parliament and the Council.

-18. The United Kingdom, the Council, the Commission, and the European Parliament participated at the hearing which took place on 11 June 2013, along with Spain, France, and Italy.
+18. The United Kingdom, the European Parliament, the Council and the Commission participated at the hearing which took place on 11 June 2013, along with Spain, France, and Italy.

 III – Legal assessment